ClaimDB: A Fact Verification Benchmark over Large Structured Data: Quality Control

 \subsection{Grounding NEI Claims}

 The main reason we have a large number of NEI claims is that they are inherently unconstrained by the database concepts.
 They can be about almost anything, especially in the case of \textit{out-of-schema} claims.
 However, this freedom often makes them very obvious to classify.
 The same issue arises with \textit{counterfactual} claims---given a bit of imagination (\texttt{gpt-5} does not lack this quality), it is easy to go overboard.
 These overboard claims are not bad per se; we simply want a way to avoid sampling them when we construct our main benchmarking test set.
+In this section, we create a way to filter out claims based on how \textit{far} they are from the underlying database concepts.
+We later use this signal to construct a more difficult test set (Section~\ref{sec:splits}).

 Essentially, we are looking for a way to rank NL claims by how ``close'' they are to the concepts of the underlying data---we can approximate this using the golden context.
 We capture this ``closeness'' using semantic textual similarity (STS).
 More specifically, we embed\footnote{We use \texttt{gemini-embedding-001}~\cite{DBLP:journals/corr/abs-2503-07891} for the embeddings; at this time, it ranks 4\textsuperscript{th} on MTEB~\citeyearpar{DBLP:conf/eacl/MuennighoffTMR23}.} the Q/A pair and the generated claim, and compute the similarity between them.
 The resulting score gives us a simple and effective way to \emph{rank} claims by how closely they stay grounded in plausible concepts of the database.